JoeStrout/miniscript-bbedit-lang-mod/README.md

 This is a syntax coloring language module for BBEdit for use when editing a MiniScript source file.

-To install, simply place the miniscript-language-module.plist file (or a symlink to it) inside the following folder:

-`~/Library/Application Support/BBEdit/Language Modules/`

-If the "Language Modules" folder does not exist, you need to create it.
+To install, select "Language Modules" from the BBEdit menu, Folders submenu.
+That will open the Language Modules folder in the Finder.
+Drag the miniscript-language-module.plist file into this folder, and restart BBEdit.

 To use it when editing a MiniScript file, simply change the language popup menu in the lower left corner of the BBEdit window to "MiniScript" and the syntax coloring should take effect.